flo-kn/cloud-agnostic-container-mgmt/README.md

 # cloud-agnostic-container-mgmt

 A project to help you run container workloads the cloud-agnostic style.

-For demonstrating we run a single page website on an nginx web server container.
+For demonstration, we run a single page website on an nginx web server container.
+We will use a platform that will allow us to run the websites's workload on any cloud provider: Kubernetes in combination with a few so called Kubernetes Plugins.
+This technology stack is especially advantageous when you want to keep the door open for a eventual migration to another cloud provider with a manageable amount of effort.
+Here is the tec stack:

-## What's the point?
+TODO: Add Tec Stack here

-Isn't hard to achieve agnosticy to a satisfying extent.
-Well, yes.
-You are right in a way that is something that we have to balance.
-I mean there was an original reason why we decided to leave out data center strategy where we a responsible for ourselves about things like hardware management.
-Etc. and we don't plane to go back to that as we hope to get an advantage from it.
-Similar to a car manufacturer that does not raise his cows to get the leather for the car seats\
+## FAQs

-So you should decide between this two extreme poles: Fully usage of custom services and data center
+### How can using AWS EKS be cloud-agnostic?

-## What about cloud-agnostic DNS Service?
+t.b.a.

-## TODO
+### What's a "Kubernetes Plugin"?

-Add Morpheus Meme!!
+t.b.a.

-with the plugins
+### What about cloud-agnostic DNS Service?

-add the tech stack
+t.b.a.

 ## Make it prettier